Tol0kk/devops/README.md

 ## The Doodle App

 The doodle application use multiple services.
-We have an SQL Server (mysql-like), etherpad and a mail server.
+We have an SQL Server, etherpad and a mail server.

-Here is the description bt service of the stack.
+Here is the description of doodle app architecture and dependancies.
 - Doodle Frontend (Angular 10/Typescript)
     - Static files served by a httpd server.
     - Port 3000